marloscarmo/data-metrics/README.md

 ### Using JavaScript

-You can use too JavaScript to measure custom items.
+You can use JavaScript to measure custom items.

 **Pure JavaScript**
 ```js